See a list of Medical Insurance Coding Programs by Clicking Here!

-Medical Insurance Coding Specialist is a health care professional focused on the processing clinical statements and the assignment of a standardized set of codes.
-A medical insurance coding specialist is a vital part of the health information management continuum as they work hand in hand with the following stakeholders in the healthcare arena:
+Medical Insurance Coding is a health care professional focused on accurately processing clinical statements and the proper assignment of a standardized set of medical codes.
+A medical insurance coding specialist is a vital part of the health information management continuum as they work hand in hand with a variety of healthcare stakeholders.
+A medical insurance coder can work directly or indirectly with the following groups:

 - State agencies